Bread80/Amstrad-CPC-BASIC-Source/README.md

 * Amstrad CPC 6128 BASIC (1986).rom is a ROM image taken from a CPC6128 and used to verify (diff) the output of the unassembly process.
 * rasmoutput.bin is the output of running the source files (Main.asm or BASIC1.1.asm) through the RASM assembler which should be identical to the original ROM image.
 * The includes folder contains various include files needed to assemble the source code.
 This includes lists of firmware jumpblock addresses and memory addresses used by the code.
+* The Examples folder contains Amstrad BASIC programs to explore, test or demonstrate features.

 Project Status
 ---